bkil/freedom-fighters/en/article/remote-fingerprinting.md

-# Remote device fingerprinting from the distant
+# Remote device fingerprinting from the distance

 ## Introduction